Russian conquest of Central Asia: Annexation of the Kokand Khanate

+Conquest of Turkmenistan

 The Turkoman country remained unconquered.
 The area corresponded to the Karakum Desert and was inhabited by the Turkoman desert nomads.
 Irrigation supported a settled population along the Amu Darya in the northeast and along the north slope of the Kopet Dag mountains in the southwest.
 East of the Kopet Dag two rivers, the Murghab and Tejen, flow north from Afghanistan, supporting the oases of Tejen and Merv.
 The semi-sedentary population would drive their flocks out into the desert in spring and fall.
 The Turkomans had no organized state.
 Some served as mercenaries for Khiva.
 They habitually raided Persia and sold the resulting slaves in the Khiva slave market.
+Khiva and Bukhara were known as the major centers of slave trade in Central Asia for centuries.
 They also bred desert-adapted horses that could usually outrun anything the Cossacks had.
 Unlike the rather antiquated armies of the Khanates, the Turkomans were good raiders and horsemen, but they could do little against the Russians' modern weapons and explosive artillery.
 As usual, the main problem was moving men and supplies across the desert.

+First battle of Geok Tepe

-1879: Lomakin's defeat at Geok Tepe: Lazarev landed a large force at Chikishlyar and began moving men and supplies up the Atrek River.
+Lazarev landed a large force at Chikishlyar and began moving men and supplies up the Atrek River.
 He died suddenly and Lomakin took command.
 Lomakin crossed the Kopet Dagh with too few men, made an incompetent attack on Geok Tepe and was forced to retreat.
 The warlike Teke put up resistance Russian observers assessed as "worthy of the best European armies," proof of that being the heavy losses, over 25 percent, the Russians suffered in combat.
 Russian officers additionally noted that the Turkmen position was "fortified in an exemplary manner, according to all the rules of modern fortification."

+Second battle of Geok Tepe

-1881: Skobelev's bloody victory at Geok Tepe: Skobelev was put in command in March 1880.
+Skobelev was put in command in March 1880.
 He spent most of the summer and fall moving men and supplies from Chikishlyar to the north side of the Kopet Dag.
 In December he marched southwest, besieged Geok Tepe for a month and took it by detonating a mine to breach the wall.
 At least 14,000 Tekes were killed.
 A week later he occupied Ashgabat 25 mi southeast, but could go no farther.
 In May 1881 the occupied area was annexed as the Transcaspian Oblast.
 The eastern boundary of the oblast was undefined.